DangMinhDatGCC210147/V3_Vstep_website_Official/README.md

-# VSTEP Mock Test System
+# VSTEP Trial Examination Testing System

 This project is a web-based VSTEP (Vietnamese Standardized Test of English Proficiency) mock test system designed to help university students prepare for the official VSTEP English certificate examination.
 The system provides a simulated testing environment, practice materials, and automatic scoring features to enhance students' readiness and confidence.